pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 This plugin is implemented in such a way any Twitch Extension can use the synchronized information.
 A list below is available to show what Twitch Extensions can be used with this plugin:

 #### 1. OSRS Live Loadout
 The [OSRS Live Loadout Extension](https://dashboard.twitch.tv/extensions/cuhr4y87yiqd92qebs1mlrj3z5xfp6-0.0.1) is directly compatible.
-You should add this extension to your Twitch account first to get the proper Twitch token to authenticate the Runelite plugin.
+You can add this extension to your Twitch account for a Twitch Extension Token to authenticate the RuneLite plugin.
+The token can be retrieved through the configuration screen of the extension at Twitch.

 ## Features
 Below you can find an overview which features are implemented and which ones are still in progress.
 Note that the screenshots shown are from the [OSRS Live Loadout Extension](https://dashboard.twitch.tv/extensions/cuhr4y87yiqd92qebs1mlrj3z5xfp6-0.0.1).
 The use of other Twitch Extensions cause it to look differently.